- About Archives

 - Membership

-CHICAGO—Congratulations to the 34 new Digital Archives Specialists (DAS)!
-These archivists, who represent a variety of repositories around the country, earned a DAS Certificate from the Society of American Archivists (SAA) after completing required coursework within twenty-four months and passing a comprehensive examination in September 2023.
+CHICAGO—Congratulations to the 26 new Digital Archives Specialists (DAS)!
+These archivists, who represent a variety of repositories around the country, earned their DAS Certificate from the Society of American Archivists (SAA) after completing the required coursework within twenty-four months and passing a comprehensive examination in September 2025.